AlanananL7377/github-tutorial/README.md

 6. Type `git clone` and paste the URL after it
 7. Press enter

 > Now you can work on the local repository and then push it the remote repository.
 Forking is amazing when you are trying to collaborate with others or even trying to suggest changes in the remote repo.
-If you want to learn how to suggest changes to the owner of the original remote repo follow the steps bellow.
+If you want to learn how to suggest changes to the owner of the original remote repo follow the steps below.

 **Send and Accept Pull Request**

 1. Follow the steps on how to fork
 2. Make a change in the file of the local repo that was just formed by forking and cloning.